Diocese of Pozzuoli

-The Diocese of Pozzuoli (Dioecesis Puteolana) is a Roman Catholic bishopric in Campania, southern Italy.
-It is a suffragan of the Metropolitan Roman Catholic Archdiocese of Naples, like its other neighboring dioceses, Aversa and Ischia.
+The Diocese of Pozzuoli (Dioecesis Puteolana) is a Latin diocese of the Catholic Church in Campania, southern Italy.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Naples, like its other neighboring dioceses, Aversa and Ischia.

 History

 The diocese of Pozzuoli is said to have been founded around 100 AD.
 The conjecture is based on the fact that Paul of Tarsus landed at Pozzuoli on his way to trial in Rome (Acts of the Apostles 28:13-14), and the fact that Ignatius of Antioch, when being conducted to Rome, landed in Pozzuoli.
 Neither reference proves the existence of a diocese, or even an established community.

 Proculus, Acutius, Eutyches and Artemas were martyrs of Pozzuoli, and St. Januarius of Benevento and his companions suffered martyrdom here.

 In 1198, the Solfatera volcano, which is less than two miles west of the cathedral of Pozzuoli, exploded violently, and the earth tremors damaged every building in Pozzuoli.

 In the 12th century, piracy increased considerably in the Tyrrhenian Sea.
 Some pirate bands captured Cumae, fortified its castello, and made it the headquarters of their activities.
 The bishops of Aversa, who were frequent targets, appealed to Naples for assistance, and, in 1207, obtained the aid of the military captain Goffredo de Montefuscolo, who sent aid from Naples, led by Pietro di Lettra.
 The pirates were scattered, and the town and castello of Cumae were taken and completely destroyed.
 The Archbishop of Naples recovered and removed the sacred relics, the head of the cathedral chapter of Cumae, the Primicerius, was incorporated into the diocese of Aversa, and the diocese of Aversa and the diocese of Pozzuoli gained territory from the suppressed Diocese of Cuma (Italy).
 The archbishops of Naples permanently assumed the title of bishops of Cumae.

 In 1536, a series of earthquakes began in the neighborhood of Pozzuoli, culminating in the explosions of 26 and 27 September 1538, which brought into existence a new volcano only two miles west of the cathedral, called Monte Nuovo.
 Just before the explosion the sea receded from the beach by two hundred feet.
 Virtually every building in the area was damaged.

 In 2016, there was one Catholic priest for every 4,119 Catholics.